Xierumeng/Xierumeng.github.io/_posts/Resources/2020-09-06-Resume-Guide.md

 # Points

 Points are the details that the employer will look at after the initial screening.
-Points should be concise and direct and should cover one item.
-If your point can be split into two points, you should use two points instead of cramming it into one.
-Yihong (CE 2023) has a [guide](https://simple-script-8f5.notion.site/Resume-Guide-debb3905247f489b86034ed7481827f0) on how to word your points to convey information.
+Each point is a small story about a task you accomplished, and should have a reason for being on your r&eacute;sum&eacute;.
+They should be concise, direct, relevant, and cover one item.
+If a point can be split into two points, you should use two points instead of cramming it into one.
+Yihong (UW CE 2023) has a [guide](https://simple-script-8f5.notion.site/Resume-Guide-debb3905247f489b86034ed7481827f0) on how to word points to convey information.

 Points should not have brackets/parantheses, nor semi-colons, nor common initialisms such as "e.g." or "etc." as it breaks the flow.